 Most data centers in the region are designed to cool servers through water-based cooling techniques.
 The growing data center construction is a factor for adopting multiple chillers, cooling towers, and CRAH units.
 In Saudi Arabia, newly constructed facilities are likely to use advanced air-based cooling techniques because of the high temperature and less chance of availability of free cooling solutions.
 However, data centers that are built as part of commercial deployment include air-based cooling systems.
 The facilities in Turkey are adopting CRAC & CRAH units and chiller units.
 In terms of redundancy, most operators use N+1 and N+2 cooling redundancy for Tier III facilities.
 In addition, operators are likely to deploy dual-water feeds for efficient and uninterruptable operations.

 Several global construction contractors offer their services in the MENA.
 Brownfield development is more cost-effective than greenfield development since the building is already built and only the installation needs to be done.
 Many facilities offer 24X7 onsite support, which includes security, maintenance, and smart hands teams.
 In addition, data centers are equipped with disaster recovery systems.
 Smaller facilities mainly dominate the Middle East and North Africa data center market with a power capacity of less than 15 MW.
 In the Middle East & North Africa, most facilities are operated by telecommunication operators.
-Therefore, various sensors, and video cameras are installed for surveillance in the data center to secure the datas.
+Therefore, various sensors and video cameras are installed for surveillance in the data center to secure the data.
 The market for physical security products has witnessed significant growth in recent years.

 Tier I and Tier II data centers have reduced significantly over the past five years because of the increased awareness of redundant infrastructure in the MENA region.
 A majority of under-developed projects across the Middle Eastern & North Africa region fall under the Tier III category.
 Most data centers in the UAE are certified as Tier III facilities.
 In Turkey, modern data centers are developed according to Tier III standards, with a minimum of N+1 redundancy in power infrastructure.
 A few facilities operate 2N power infrastructure or have provisioned additional capacity to commission 2N infrastructure solutions based on the customer’s demand.
 Tier IV facilities are mainly built by hyperscale developers such as Facebook, Apple, Microsoft, and Google are the major colocation providers worldwide.
 KKB Kredi Kayit Burosu A.S.’s KKB Anadolu Veri Merkezi data center is designed as per Tier IV standards.

 The UAE and Turkey account for the largest revenue contribution to the MENA data center market share.
 The adoption of cloud-based services leads to the growth of retail and wholesale colocation services in the region.
 The MENA data center colocation market is witnessing an increase in the demand for colocation spaces across existing and upcoming data centers.
 The rapid investment in 5G technology and its deployment leads to the generation of a substantial amount of data, further increasing investments in the facilities.
 The UAE is one of the growing markets for renewable energy products.
 The UAE works toward the installation of 42 GW of renewable energy in the country by 2050.
 Dubai aims to commission a five-part renewable energy project and is currently setting up an 800 MW solar park in the country.
 All these factors are likely to increase the demand for data center services in the country.
-Turkey is one of the emerging data center market, wherein increasing digitization has become a significant driver for data center investment over the last few years.
+Turkey is one of the emerging data center markets, wherein increasing digitization has become a significant driver for data center investment over the last few years.
 Most investments come from the telecommunications sector due to increasing smartphone users in the country.
 The market is evolving, and investments are expected to pick up during the forecast period, with contributions from local and global data center providers.
 Government initiatives, cloud services, and submarine cables will be the prominent drivers for investments in Turkey.

 The Middle East and North Africa data center market consists of a host of IT, electrical, & mechanical infrastructure providers and general contractors.
 The market is witnessing a massive increase in data usage by consumers using services offered by companies in the e-commerce, social media, and entertainment industries.
 Digital services provided by the BFSI and government sectors are also critical enablers for data growth in the market.
 In terms of electrical infrastructure, the data center market in the Middle East & North Africa witnessed increasing competition amongst the power infrastructure providers.
-Data center operators are looking to procure energy-efficient power infrastructure solutions.
+Datacenter operators are looking to procure energy-efficient power infrastructure solutions.
 Over the next few years, operators will consider adopting lithium-ion batteries, fuel cell technology, and intelligent PDUs to improve the facility's efficiency.

 The MENA data center market research report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments: